Workplace Discrimination in California

 Investigating the Claim

 The Federal Equal Employment Opportunity Commission gives you an avenue to appeal any decision that does not meet your satisfaction.
 You’ll have 30 days to file the appeal from the date you receive notice of the denial of your claim.
-You are able to appeal by mail, using the inline portal, or in person.
+You can appeal by mail, using the inline portal, or in person.
 However, in-person appeals are recommended as working with someone in person allows them to pinpoint exactly what you need for your claim.

 Work With an Experienced Workplace Discrimination Lawyer in California